Chris Hong’s Top Surgery

 Raising funds for the top surgery

-“The top surgery itself costs about $8,000, not including hospitalisation, checkups and accommodation,” Chris explains.
+“The top surgery itself costs about $8,000, not including hospitalisation, checkups and accommodation,” Cayes explains.
 “I gave myself 6 or 7 months to save up, so I booked my top surgery for 11 November—a very nice date.”

 Chris’ GIVE.asia fundraising campaign